Explore the Royal City

 In Guelph’s south end, tucked into a small strip mall at the corner of Kortright and Gordon Sts, is where you will find University Square Bakery & Deli.
 It is a lovely spot to pick up some groceries, fresh meats, deli foods, prepared meals, and of course, fantastic baked goods.
 The variety of treats they offer is overwhelming – pies, squares, cookies, cinnamon buns, danishes, turnovers, meringues, cream horns, and butter tarts.

 Flavours: raisin, pecan, chocolate, and walnut.
 These butter tarts have the appearance of being mass-produced.
 They are similar to the ones you can find in many shops.
-When I asked the girl working there if the bakery makes them or are they ordered in, she said they make them, so I must trust her.
+When I asked the girl working there if the bakery makes them or if they are ordered in, she said they make them, so I must trust her.
 They are very uniform in all aspects of their appearance, colour, consistency, texture, etc.

 It is a very traditional pastry crust, light and flaky but dense enough to hold up as you eat the butter tart.
 It is not greasy or oily – it is a soft light pastry with no surprises.